 This class uses a variety of teaching methods to accommodate various learning styles.
 Lecture is but one method in which students will be introduced to course concepts.
 Students are expected to participate in discussions, providing topics that are of interest to them.
 The instructor will cover skills session in class as a group, and students will practice skills both in and out of class in order to complete projects.
 Some instruction may be delivered online.
 The course web site provides a variety of resources for reinforcement of learning, including online instruction and video tutorials.
 Students will also participate in online discussions that will further provide an opportunity to communicate and contribute.

 Late Assignments and Attendance

-We’ve got three weeks together, so time is limited.
+We’ve got a little more than 4 weeks together, so time is limited.
 And we’ll be moving quickly, so you will not want to fall behind.
 Missed assignments will receive a grade of F.